I've gotten hold of quite an amount of film lately. And some of them I have really wanted to get a hold on for a long time.

-First the is the Rollei Ortho 25 black and white film, I tried that one – and the only time I've shot it, so far – at a weekend film workshop a year ago – see some of those photos here – and I fell totally in love with it and wanted to try it some more.
+First there is the Rollei Ortho 25 black and white film, I tried that one – and the only time I've shot it, so far – at a weekend film workshop a year ago – see some of those photos here – and I fell totally in love with it and wanted to try it some more.

-But no shops in DK have them, so I went online, and my luckily favorite online film pusher Macodirect had them, just not in stock, I waited a few months and nothing changed.
-I contacted them via Twitter, asking them when it would be back in stock and they replied hopefully late April, that's two months ago, and there is still no stock.
+But no shops in DK have them, so I went online, and my favorite online film pusher Macodirect had them, just not in stock, I waited a few months and nothing changed.
+I contacted them via Twitter, asking them when it would be back in stock, and they replied hopefully late April, that's two months ago, and there is still no stock.

 So I went to eBay, and found this guy from Thailand who had 5 rolls for sale, for a reasonable price.
 And now I have 5 rolls of Ortho 25 lying around, waiting to get used.

-Once again I found some on eBay, also in the UK, but at a much more reasonable price.
+Once again, I found some on eBay, also in the UK, but at a much more reasonable price.

 But the coolest of the bunch of films I've gotten lately, is the 11 rolls of Kodak T-max 3200 – and the single roll of Fuji Neopan 1600 – I bought from Grant Meyer, and guy that I follow on Twitter.
-And luckily enough I saw him selling it, because Kodak don't make the film anymore and they are not that easy to come by.
+And luckily enough, I saw him selling it, because Kodak don't make the film anymore, and they are not that easy to come by.

-Once again I've only shot one roll of the T-max 3200, but I'm totally in love with the gritty look you get when you under expose it just a little – not more the 1 stop – and then re-work it back to normal in post, by adding the 1 stop of light in Lightroom (or a similar software).
+Once again, I've only shot one roll of the T-max 3200, but I'm totally in love with the gritty look you get when you under expose it just a little – not more the 1 stop – and then re-work it back to normal in post, by adding the 1 stop of light in Lightroom (or a similar software).

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.